 It’s not expensive, but there’s no free plan, so you’re going to have to pay from Day 1 (that is, after your initial, brief free trial).
 This is the only reason why I didn’t give it 5 stars.
 Because I feel like they could have an even cheaper plan than $12 per month for people who want to have a bunch of sites.

-Here are the website pricing details (note that I wrote this Squarespace review in August 2017):
+Here are the website pricing details (note that I updated this Squarespace review in March 2018):

 Here are the online store pricing details: